Color is one of your business’s most sneakily influential parts—even if it doesn’t seem like it.

 One good example of this comes from Uber and Lyft.
 Uber goes with black, evoking feelings of sophistication, luxury, and reliability.
 They even offer services specifically targeting riders who value a luxury experience.

-Go deeper: Uber has an entire page dedicated to their color branding choices.
+Go deeper: Uber Eats has a page dedicated to its color branding choices.
 Even if your industry isn’t in ride-sharing, it’s worth the read to see the intention and reasoning behind a successful company’s color choice.

 Tip #4: Consider your target demographic